sushrutaproject2/website/_posts/2025-08-20-social-importance-of-variant-readings.md

 categories:
 ---

 The great Sanskrit scholar Yādavaśarman Trivikrama Ācārya edited three editions of *The Compendium of Suśruta* (*Suśrutasaṃhitā*) {% cite chak-2018a%}.
 They were published in 1915, 1931 and 1938 {% cite susr-1915 susr-1931 susr-1938 %}.
-These editions, including the manuscripts Ācārya used, were discussed by Wujastyk et al. {% cite wuja-2023 -A -L chapter -l 3 %}.
+These editions, including the manuscripts Ācārya used, were discussed by Wujastyk et al. {% cite wuja-2023 -A -l ch.
+3 %}.

 The Suśruta Project has been using an etext transcription of the 1938 edition, typed and generously made public by Tsutomu Yamashita and Yasutaka Muroya in 2014.
 Because of the limited availability of text editions in Japan at the time, this etext used the 1931 edition for the sūtrasthāna and śārīrasthāna parts of the text.
 The Suśruta Project 2.0 is currently inputting these parts from the 1938 edition, so that the etext will represent the 1938 edition in a unified way.

-A side-effect of this work means that we are gaining the possibility of comparing the changes that Ācārya made between his 1931 and 1938 editions.
-As an example, [here is the 1931 edition of the *Compendium* with the apparatus showing the changes that Ācārya made for his 1938 edition](https://saktumiva.org/wiki/wujastyk/susrutasamhita/03-su.sa/03-za-vulgate-1931?upama_ver=i4l46viq17).
+A side-effect of this work means that we have gained the ability to compare the changes that Ācārya made to these parts of the work between his 1931 and 1938 editions.
+As an example, [here is the 1931 edition of the *Compendium* with the apparatus showing the changes that Ācārya made to the śārīrasthāna for his 1938 edition](https://saktumiva.org/wiki/wujastyk/susrutasamhita/03-su.sa/03-za-vulgate-1931?upama_ver=i4l46viq17).

 ## When should I get married?